 Water is complicated and fascinating stuff!
-There are at least sixteen known crystal phases of ice, many shown here:
+There are at least sixteen known crystal phases of ice, many shown in this diagram based on the work of Martin Chaplin:

 For example, ordinary ice is called ice Ih, because it has hexagonal crystals.
 But if you cool it below -37 °C, scientists believe it will gradually turn into a cubic form, called ice Ic.
 In this form of ice the water molecules are arranged like carbons in a diamond!
 And apparently some of it can be found in ice crystals in the stratosphere.